Jackson Elias Journal

 I turned once more to leave the bookshop and he said as I opened the door, “Go and leave something of the peace you bring.”

-Suddenly, the chair across the table from me was pulled back and a tall, strikingly attractive, slender, dark-haired woman in an expensive and very fashionable grey dress, with exquisite lace cuffs and a small hat, with a fall of smoky tulle across her forehead, sat down, “You have an interest in esoterica.”
+Suddenly, the chair across the table from me was pulled back and a strikingly attractive, tall, slender, dark-haired woman, wearing an expensive, and without a doubt straight from a Parisian shop, grey dress, with the most exquisite lace cuffs and a small hat, with a fall of smoky tulle sweeping across her forehead, sat down, “You have an interest in esoterica.”

 I sat my tea cup down in the saucer, “Perhaps.”

 She glanced through the window to the bookshop across the street, “ Inima Muntelui.
 The Heart of the Mountain.
 Do you know where it derives its name?”
-Her voice was sultry and she spoke with a most decidely refined British accent.
+Her voice was sultry and captivating and she spoke with a most decidedly refined British accent.

 “No.” I said, feeling as if I were now imitating M. Rákóczi’s reticence.

 She turned back to look at me, her green eyes were simply beautiful, “There is the belief in a school of sorcery.
-The Scholomance. “ A slight wry smile at the corner of her lips.
+The Scholomance. “ A slight wry smile appeared at the corner of her mouth.

 “A school of sorcery?”
 I asked